firozkhan18/Java-Evaluations/Interview-Programming.md

 while adhering to the above principles, there may have some other pitfalls that developers might befall and to avoid this, we can use the design patterns in a microservice architecture.

-In this article, we are going to discuss 10 main design patterns which are mentioned below.
+10 main design patterns which are mentioned below.

 1. [Database per Microservice](#database-per-microservice)
 2. [Event Sourcing](#event-sourcing)